-But, the raids began to take a toll and when World War Two broke out it seems there might have been an outbreak of commons sense.
+But, the raids began to take a toll and, when World War II started, it seems there might have been an outbreak of common sense.
 Defeating Germany and Japan dealt blows to the frivolity of the gypsy tea room industry.
 But, you can’t keep a money-making venture down for long.

 Today’s Fortune Tellers